smaremanda/add-in-docs/essentials/create-a-task-pane-or-content-add-in-with-visual-studio.md

 - [Package your add-in using Napa or Visual Studio to prepare for publishing](../publish/package-your-add-in-using-napa-or-visual-studio.md)

  >**Tip**  To deploy and publish an add-in from Visual Studio, see [Package your add-in using Napa or Visual Studio to prepare for publishing](../publish/package-your-add-in-using-napa-or-visual-studio.md).
-To publish an add-in without using Visual Studio, you can deploy the HTML page for your add-in and .js files on a web server, and then upload your add-in manifest file to a [network share catalog](../publish/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md) or[Add-in Catalog on SharePoint](../publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).
+To publish an add-in without using Visual Studio, you can deploy the HTML page for your add-in and .js files on a web server, and then upload your add-in manifest file to a [network share catalog](../publish/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md) or [Add-in Catalog on SharePoint](../publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).
 Before uploading the manifest file, replace the  `~remoteAppUrl` token in the `DefaultValue` attribute of `SourceLocation` tag to specify the full URL of the default HTML page for your add-in on the web server where it is hosted.

 ## Additional resources